s-batish/hidden-gems/README.md

 ### Features Left to Implement
 - I would like to implement a FAQ section which would display as an accordion, so when a user clicks on a question the answer will pop out below.
 I think this will add an extra layer of functionality to users, but the reason I did not add this feature in at the moment is because I thought a Contact Us section was more of a priority than the FAQ section, and because of time constraints I was not able to implement both.
+- I would also like to implement a ratings system where logged in users can rate a product out of 5 stars and the average rating would appear for each product.
+I think this would help make the site even more realistic and interactive, as it would really show the value of customer feedback and would work nicely alongside the reviews.
 ## Testing
 All testing information can be found in the [TESTING.md](TESTING.md) file.
 ## Deployment